Lorenayannnnn/CSCI-499-HW/hw2/REPORT.md

 ### Encoding
 - Word-level tokenizer with 3000 words in dictionary and 4 other special tokens (\<pad\>, \<start\>, \<end\>, and \<unk\>)
 #### CBOW
 - Input: context window length of 4 is used.
-2 words before a token is parsed as the input of that token
+2 words before a token is parsed as the input of that token.
+2 different processings are experimented here:
+  1. Parse context starting from the very 1st token and ending at the very last token within the sentence length (e.g.: 2 previous context words of the 1st token will be padding)
+  2. Start from the token that has a valid context window (e.g.: if the context window length is 4, then the first token that will be processed is the 3rd token in the sentence)
 - Output: target token
 #### Skipgram
 - Input: individual tokens within sentences